-New reading journals and homework folders have been sent home with all year 6 children.
+New reading journals and homework books have been sent home with all year 6 children.
 It is important that each child aims to read each night, whether this be independently, to an adult or to an older sibling.
 The journals are checked by an adult in class on a daily basis to ensure that this is taking place.
 It would help us a great deal if you could ensure that your child completes their reading and homework and returns it to school by the expected day.

 Latest Class News

 Executive Head Teacher and all round fossil expert, Mrs Bridges, visited Year 6 this morning to give a fascinating talk all about fossils and show us her collection from her many fossil hunting holidays on the beaches of Whitby in particular Saltwick Nab beach which...

 A huge congratulations to Lucy who has been named her sections Cub Scout of the Year 2019 out of around 40 children.
 Lucy has shown incredible scout skills (not just at scouts but at Thornbridge too) - including spending time away from home at camp, being brave...

 On Wednesday 27th November 32 ambitious Year 6 pupils went on their own epic adventure to Thornbridge in Derbyshire.
 The adventure began with a with a walk on the Monsal Trail.
 The children then split into their 3 groups with each group taking part in a different...